Cronista/wordle_vba/README.md

 The main files are:

-  "lista_palavras.xlsx".
+  "lista_palavras_semAcent_maisc.txt".
 The final word list after processing.
+All caps, no accents, no names.

   "nomes-registados-2017.csv".
 List used to remove names from the main list using power query.